ad1407/recommendation-system/README.md

 # recommendation-system
-A recommendation system in python
+A recommendation system in built in python following the book 'Programming Collective Intelligence'.